Henry Ingwersen

 Henry Ingwersen (born January 4, 1951), is an American politician from Maine.
-A Democrat, Ingwersen has represented District 10 in the Maine House of Representatives since 2018.
+A Democrat, Ingwersen represents the 32nd district in the Maine Senate since 2022 and previously represented District 10 in the Maine House of Representatives from 2018 to 2020.
 In 2020, he was defeated for reelection by former Representative Wayne Parry.
+In 2022, he was elected to Maine Senate.